soyhyoj/soyhyoj.github.io/_posts/2020-11-19-with-clause.md

 tags: [Job search, SQL, Database]
 ---

-Technical tests given during interview processes have been real boosting materials that led me to look for the better solution to answer the given questions.
-One of the new techniques I enjoyed using is the **WITH** clause in SQL.
+Technical tests given during interview processes have been real boosting materials that led me to look for the better solutions to answer the questions.
+One of the querying techniques I enjoyed using recently is the **WITH** clause.
 It is used for creating subquery blocks which are known as [Common Table Expressions (CTE).](https://docs.oracle.com/cd/E17952_01/mysql-8.0-en/with.html)

 This method is an elegant solution when you need to retrieve data and **produce temporary results (e.g. transformed data) that can be referred to multiple times within a statement**.
 Also, it enhances the readability of subqueries when used in a complex SQL statement.